BP-Tracker/bp-tracker-desktop/README.md

 BP Tracker Desktop
 ==========

-A desktop client for monitoring and tracking assets such as a motorcycle.
+A web client for monitoring and tracking assets using the BP Tracker firmware.

 [![Build Unstable][shield-unstable]](#)